 Is it suitable for people with osteochondrosis? -

-Is the pillow breathable?
-(Yes, that's an attribute too!) - Which channels is the pillow sold through: own stores, marketplaces?
-Or maybe this model is sold exclusively in the B2B segment — to hotels?
+(Yes, that is a characteristic too!) - Which channels sell the pillow: your own stores, marketplaces?
+Or is this model sold exclusively in the B2B segment, to hotels?

 This information was always collected and stored, but before the PIM implementation it was kept in a decentralized way across several systems, Excel files, and handbooks.